 This recipe is for a 5- to 6-quart cooker, but you can cut back the ingredients for a smaller crockpot.
 Serve with crusty bread and grated Parmesan cheese on the side if desired.

 - Optional: 1 tablespoon oil plus 1 teaspoon butter

-- 1 can red kidney beans (drained & rinsed well)
+- 1 (15-ounce) can red kidney beans (drained and rinsed well)

 - 1 teaspoon dried oregano